 Do you know, 03 definitions have been changed by the Finance Act 2019?
 And these three definitions are most important to calculate corporate tax?

-Perquisite, resident and royalty definitions have been changed and these three definitions impact the tax calculation by the business.
+Perquisite, resident and royalty definitions have been changed and these three definitions have impact on company tax calculation.
+We have online tax course on company tax calculation and return preparation where we have discussed the calculation from a company financial statements.

 I have separately explained the changes and how they will impact your company tax calculation.